Castlevania: The Adventure ReBirth

 Review by Mike Finkelstein

-Although Konami has largely gotten out of making oldschool platforming Castevania game, once in a while they release a little something to please the long-time fans before going back to 3D games or focusing on mobile devices (see also Castlevania Legends, released after the roaring success of Symphony of the Night, and before the constant stream of Metroidvania games to follow).
-Such was the case in 2009 with the release of Castlevania: The Adventure ReBirth for the Nintendo WiiWare marketplace, a game that has the distinction (as of this writing) of being the last oldschool Castlevania game released by Konami.
+Although Konami has largely gotten out of making old-school, platforming Castevania games, once in a while they release a little something to please the long-time fans before going back to 3D games or focusing on mobile devices (see also Castlevania Legends, released after the roaring success of Symphony of the Night, and before the constant stream of Metroidvania games to follow).
+Such was the case in 2009 with the release of Castlevania: The Adventure ReBirth for the Nintendo WiiWare marketplace, a game that has the distinction (as of this writing) of being the last "classic-vania" style Castlevania game released by Konami.

 To be specific, Adventure ReBirth is hard.
 Incredibly hard.
 Like it's predecessor, The Castlevania Adventure, Rebirth seems to take glee in torturing its players.
 Enemies are constant and usually placed in just the right spot to nail players, forcing players to re-play stages over and over again just to learn the proper pattern to get through.
 Not that going through the stages again and again is any easy feat -- the stages are complex and very long, with all but the last taking four to six minutes to complete, and all requiring the defeat of difficult mini-bosses as well as bosses.

-Heck, if you want to make it extra hard on yourself, you can even play in "Classic" mode, where Christopher plays with the very oldschoo, traditional stiff controls, upping the challenge even further.
-In a way it's like the developers heard the long-time fans say, "we want a tough, oldschool Castlevania game," and they decided to make them eat their words.
-Those looking for a challenge will probably be delighted, but all other fans (and new players) will need to be warned that this is not a game that in any way take it easy on you.
+Heck, if you want to make it extra hard on yourself, you can even play in "Classic" mode, where Christopher plays with the very old-school, traditional stiff controls, upping the challenge even further.
+In a way it's like the developers heard the long-time fans say, "we want a tough,classic Castlevania game," and they decided to make them eat their words.
+Those looking for a challenge will probably be delighted, but all other fans (and new players) will need to be warned that this is not a game that will, in any way, take it easy on you.

 Adding to the graphic treat is the fact that Konami, for once, didn't simply reuse sprites from older games.
-As any fan of the Metroidvania games can tell you, most of those games reused the same sprites over and over again (the was especially the case in the later DS games which fed a suprising amount off the sprites from Symphony of the Night as well).
+As any fan of the Metroidvania games can tell you, most of those games reused the same sprites over and over again (this was especially the case in the later DS games which fed off, to a surprising degree, the sprites from Symphony of the Night as well).
 Thankfully, for ReBirth Konami went through and drew new sprites for everything.
 Much like how all the stages are new, all the sprites are original as well, making this game feel fresh and new in ways Castlevania games haven't in a while.

-That's a minor quibble, though (and really, just a note of sadness since it does seem like Konami is going to make any more ReBirth games -- maybe it would have been different if this game had done better).
+That's a minor quibble, though (and really, just a note of sadness since it doesn't seem like Konami is going to make any more ReBirth games -- maybe it would have been different if this game had done better).
 By and large this game is a success.
 Not everyone may be able to play through it, but those that are willing to put in the effort will be rewarded with a lush, detailed experience for the eyes and ears.
-Castlevania: The Adventure ReBirth is a game any fan of the series (old, new, or simple passing through) must play.
-Give it a chance to annoy you, and enjoy all the pleasures it has on offer.
+Castlevania: The Adventure ReBirth is a game any fan of the series (old, new, or simple passing through) must play (assuming, of course, you can find some way to play it as the original version is locked to the Wii digital WiiWare store which is already passing into obsolesence, making emulation potentially the only option soon).
+Give it a chance to annoy you and enjoy all the pleasures it has on offer in the process.